ricardocardn/BlockMatrixMultiplication/README.md

 Matrix result = orchestrator.multiply(matrixA, matrixB);
 ```

-These two could co-exists in the same method, even though it will show an under-performance when comparing to simple parallelism.
-However, you should make sure that clients are running before orchestrator.
-Otherwise, orchestrator will take the whole work.
+These two could co-exists in the same machine, even though it will show an under-performance when compared to simple parallelism.
+However, you should make sure that clients are running before the orchestrator.
+Otherwise, the orchestrator will take the whole work.